-Sumo is one of the national sports of Japan and is steeped in history and tradition.
+Sumo (相撲) is one of the national sports of Japan and is steeped in history and tradition.
+What are the rules, and how do the wrestlers get so big?
+Here is everything you need to know about sumo wrestling!

 The wrestlers (Rikishi or Sekitori) live a stringent lifestyle and participate in the sport all year long with no off-season.